Call4Cloud | MMP-C | Autopilot | Device Preparation

 Conclusion:

-Again I didn’t tell anything new but I just wanted to raise some awareness about this TAP flow because when not knowing all the pieces of information you could just have created a gap in your security.
+Again, I didn’t tell you anything new, but I just wanted to raise some awareness about this TAP flow because not knowing all the pieces of information could have created a gap in your security.

-When your IT admin suddenly becomes an insider threat we need to make sure we are notified when he decides to do some bad stuff.
+When your IT admin suddenly becomes an insider threat, we need to be notified when he decides to do some bad stuff.

 I guess our CISOs and ISO auditors could have an opinion about it?